XRPLF/xrpl-dev-portal/content/concepts/interoperability/cross-chain-bridges.md

 ---
-html: locking-and-issuing-chains.html
+html: cross-chain-bridges.html
-parent: consensus-network.html
+parent: interoperability.html
-blurb: Learn about locking and issuing chains which enable value in the form of XRP and other tokens (IOUs) to move efficiently between the XRP Ledger and another chain, also known as a sidechain.
+blurb: Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains.
 labels:
   - Blockchain
 ---
-# Locking and Issuing Chains

-Locking and issuing chains together represent a bridging solution between blockchains that enables the transfer of value from a locking chain to an issuing chain, for example the XRP Ledger (locking chain) and its sidechain(issuing chain).

-A bridging solution between blockchains should support the following primitives:

-* Put assets into trust on the locking chain.
-* Issue wrapped assets on the issuing chain.
-* Return or destroy wrapped assets on the issuing chain.
-* Prove to an issuing chain that assets were put into trust on the locking chain.
-* Prove to an issuing chain that assets were returned or destroyed on the locking chain.
-* Prevent assets from being wrapped multiple times and prevent transaction replay.
+# Cross-Chain Bridges

+Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains such as the XRP Ledger and its sidechain.

 A locking chain is a blockchain that holds assets that are then put into trust when a bridge to an issuing chain is created.